 - Store gear on board: Usually porters will take you BDC/Regulator/Tank (don’t try to wear 3 tanks like Balinese people).
 No more than 3 scuba divers go on the boat and tanks fully equipped are put inside the cavity of the canoe.
 Just take what you need for diving, remember you won’t have any dry storage on board.

-- End of the dive: be careful while ascending as many Jukung boats are present at the surface, the guide will always launch the buoy marker to signal scuba divers presence.
-Watch your buoyancy while doing your safety stop as you do it the blue.
+- End of the dive: Be careful while ascending as many Jukung boats are present at the surface, the guide will always launch the buoy marker to signal scuba divers’ presence.
+Watch your buoyancy while doing your safety stop as you do in the blue.
 Remove your weight belt, your BCD but keep your fins on!
 You’ll need them to go back on board again by jumping into the boat while kicking energetically.

 PIN IT FOR LATER

 you got almost the same experience in pasir putih beach, situbondo, east java..